Ban of Croatia

 Ban of Croatia (Hrvatski ban) was the title of local rulers or office holders and after 1102, viceroys of Croatia.
 From the earliest periods of the Croatian state, some provinces were ruled by bans as a ruler's representative (viceroy) and supreme military commander.
 In the 18th century, Croatian bans eventually became the chief government officials in Croatia.

 They were at the head of the Ban's Government, effectively the first prime ministers of Croatia.
 The institution of ban persisted until the first half of the 20th century, when it was officially superseded in function by that of a parliamentary prime minister.

 Origin of title

-South Slavic ban ([bâːn], with a long [a]), is directly attested in 10th-century Constantine Porphyrogenitus' book De Administrando Imperio as βο(ε)άνος, in a chapter dedicated to Croats and the organisation of their state, describing how their ban "has under his rule Krbava, Lika and Gacka."
+South Slavic ban ([bâːn], with a long [a]), is directly attested in 10th-century Constantine Porphyrogenitus' book De Administrando Imperio as βο(ε)άνος, in a chapter dedicated to Croats and the organization of their state, describing how their ban "has under his rule Krbava, Lika and Gacka."